Walkthrough - Bru’n Water Subscriber Edition, V 5.3

 I also rest my mash before circulating for 10 minutes after I underlet the grain bed.
 I fill my mash tun to about ¼” above my false bottom with liquor, and position my circulation hose under that bit of water.
 I then add the milled malt on top and gently pump over my desired mash water volume to the bottom of the mash.
 This allows the malt to hydrate from the bottom up and forces any trapped air to come out of the mash as the water rises.
 Any flour and fine particles float up away from the false bottom and begin conversion as they hydrate more quickly.

-Static mashes (uncirculated) can hydrate unevenly, hence suggestions to stir very completely for several minutes to completely incorporate the strike water and reduce dough balls.
-If the salts have been dissolved in the strike water, you will have more even incorporation, but if you sprinkle the salts into the mash, they may clump and concentrate, even if stirred in.
-This may result in uneven mash pH levels throughout the physical mash, where, in a concentrated area of salts, the pH may be much lower than desired, but the bottom corners or edges unlikely to get stirred, the mash pH may be high.
-Of course, over time and repeated stirrings, the entire system will start to reach equilibrium as the -ions diffuse through the wort (meaning a stable pH).
+If the salts have been dissolved in the strike water, you will achieve more even incorporation, but if you sprinkle them into the mash, they may clump and concentrate, even after stirring.
+This may result in uneven mash pH throughout the mash: in a concentrated area of salts, the pH may be much lower than desired, but in the bottom corners or edges, where stirring is unlikely, the mash pH may be high.
+Of course, over time and repeated stirrings, the entire system will start to reach equilibrium as the ions diffuse through the wort (meaning a stable pH).
 Diffusion takes time.

 Tip 3: Low Oxygen Features

 The Adjustment Summary tab is then updated to reflect both the Mash Water and Sparge Water additions of Sodium Metabisulfite.
 If you use Potassium Metabisulfite, ignore the sodium impact.
-You will receive the same amount of potassium -ions as you would sodium -ions.
+You will receive the same amount of potassium ions as you would sodium ions.

 Tip 4: Managing your Dry Minerals

-Gypsum is hydrophobic, and a saturated solution will vary by temperature and pressure.
+Gypsum is hydrophobic, and its solubility varies with temperature and pressure.
 Crystal may precipitate or form in the jar/bottle.
 I prefer to use dry weight for this salt.

 Tip 5: Relax